rockop11/appLibros/README.md

 If you have special requirements, you have to list it step by step.
 * clone the repository "git clone https://github.com/rockop11/appLibros.git"
 * npm i (install all the dependencies)
-* run it width "node index.js" (check it on localhost:3000)
+* run it with "node index.js" (check it on localhost:3000)

 ### ENJOY IT